 Each day, the lochia should reduce and become lighter in color.
 By the fourth day, it should be pinkish and watery, and by day 10 it should have decreased to a small amount of yellow or white discharge.
 It should stop by day 40 but can stop earlier.
 Some women experience intermittent spotting for a few more weeks.

-After giving birth, up to 80 percent of women experience weepiness and irritability, also known as “baby blues” .
+After giving birth, up to 80 percent of women experience weepiness and irritability, also known as “baby blues”5.
 After birth, women have significant changes in their hormones, primarily a large drop in estrogen and progesterone, which leads to these baby blues.
 These feelings often last for a few days, with the worst of it being around the fourth or fifth day after birth.
 A new mother may feel moody, weepy, tired, or anxious.

 Some women experience low moods for a month or more after birth.
-This is a symptom of postnatal or postpartum depression (PND or PPD), which affects 15 percent of women .
+This is a symptom of postnatal or postpartum depression (PND or PPD), which affects 15 percent of women6.
 Women with postpartum depression may also experience poor sleep, low energy, decreased pleasure, hopelessness, constant negative feelings and thoughts, and inability to cope.
-If you or your client suspect she is experiencing postpartum depression, advise her to seek help from her general practitioner, as she may require counselling sessions or temporary antidepressant medication.
+If you or your client suspect she is experiencing postpartum depression, advise her to seek help from her general practitioner, as she may require counseling sessions or temporary antidepressant medication.

 In cases of traumatic birth, women may develop postpartum post-traumatic stress disorder or P-PTSD, which includes flashbacks and nightmares about the birth, physical reactions like heart palpitations, nausea, faintness when seeing a hospital or hearing about birth.
 If a client is experiencing postpartum post-traumatic stress disorder, advise her to seek help from her general practitioner and get a referral to a qualified mental health professional.